Morphmatt14/v0-fork-of-cemetery-management-system/PORTAL_FEATURES_ANALYSIS.md

 #### 6. **Maps Tab**
 **Purpose**: Interactive cemetery map management

+**Important Notes**:
+- ⚠️ **Lot Type Labels**: Ensure map displays correct labels (Standard, Premium) not old labels (Lawn Lot, Garden Lot)
+- ⚠️ **Naming Behavior**: When drawing a lot on the map, the system does NOT automatically set the lot name
+- ✅ **Correct Workflow**: Lot owner names and editing should be managed in the **Lots Section**, NOT during map drawing
+- This is the **ONLY** way to create new lots in the system

 **Features**:
 - **Map Manager Component** (`<MapManager />`):
   - Visual lot layout
   - Interactive lot selection
-  - Lot creation via map interface
+  - **Lot creation via map interface** (primary lot creation method)
-  - Lot status visualization
+  - Lot status visualization with correct type labels
   - Drag-and-drop functionality
   - Section organization
   - Real-time updates
+  - Manual editing required for lot names after creation

 - **Lot Owner Selector** (`<LotOwnerSelector />`):
   - Link lots to clients